cybertraining-dsc/su21-reu-372/project/index.md

 {{% pageinfo %}}

 ## Abstract
-The objective is to evaluate the association of the hashimoto disorder with a clear cause.
-Hence, the presence of h pylori bacteria, inappropriate diet, foreigent objects inserted on the body like breast implants etc. This work propose a machine learning technic that provides accurate conclusions related to the factors that can cause hashimoto disorder since until this day is still unknown as well as with a detailed step by step guide of change behavior  based on patients testimonies that have shown improvements or have demonstrated to be completely healed with the intention to bring a cured to other patients with the same dificulties.
+The objective is to explore the association of the hashimoto disorder with other diseases.
+Hence, the presence of h pylori bacteria, inapropriate diet, foreigent objects inserted on the body like breast implants etc. This work propose a new view of the hashimoto disease related with other diseases.
+Topic modeling is a machine learning technic that helps to correlated words with topics about hashimoto disorder to get a better understanding of the relationship with the thyroid.
+We collect the data from silobreaker software, which contains data about news, reports, tweets, and blogs.

 {{< table_of_contents >}}